 - To make this healthier you can opt to oven-bake the sambousek pieces instead of frying them.
 When I do that, I make sure to add a little bit of vegetable oil to the baking dish.
 This helps to prevent them from turning up too dry.

 - When it comes to filling variations you can get go crazy and play around with anything you like.
 I've personally tried filling sambousek with labneh (strained cow's yogurt) and mint.
 I also once tried making feta cheese sambousek and it turned out amazing.
-For the filling I basically stuffed the dough with some feta cheese.
-I then added a bit of pitted and chopped up olives and a tablespoon of olive oil.
+For the filling, I basically stuffed the dough with some feta cheese.
+I then added a bit of pitted and chopped-up olives and a tablespoon of olive oil.

 - One variation I came across in Lebanon is a vegan sambousek.
 Its dough is made without milk and dairy and it's filled with a delicious combination of chard, spinach and raisins.

-This is a question that everyone asks.
-It's easy to mix these two up but they're quite different.
 Though both are often filled with savory ingredients, sambousek is always filled with either meat or cheese while samosas are stuffed with potatoes, peas, vegetables and cheese.
 The dough used in their making can also be different with the samosa dough being a little thinner and crispier.